 Jessica joined the CNA in November 2012 as the Receptionist/Administrative Assistant and in 2013 was promoted to Junior Executive Assistant to the President.
 In 2016 she was again promoted to Membership and Project Manager.
 Since joining the CNA, Jessica has performed a wide range of duties such as office administration, conference coordination and membership support.
 In her new role, Jessica is responsible for managing and overseeing all CNA events including the CNA’s annual conference and trade show and its fall energy seminar, as well as managing membership services and outreach.
 Jessica graduated from Algonquin College where she obtained a post graduate degree in Events Management.
 She also holds a Bachelors of Arts degree, with a Major in Psychology and a Minor in Sociology from the University of Ottawa.

 Steve is currently on a part-time secondment to the Canadian Nuclear Association from Bruce Power where he serves as Senior Advisor, Regulatory Affairs for Bruce Power and is the company’s representative in Ottawa.
 At the CNA, Mr. Coupland serves as Director, Regulatory and Environmental Affairs where he has responsibility for co-ordinating an industry wide approach to regulatory issues as well as assisting members of the nuclear industry to continue to improve their environmental performance and receive recognition for nuclear’s role as a clean, reliable source of electricity.
 Prior to joining Bruce Power, Mr. Coupland worked as a management consultant for SCG Research Inc. and held several senior federal government policy and public affairs positions in Ottawa including working as a Director in the Prime Minister’s Office, Industry Canada and Government Services Canada.
-Mr. Coupland holds an Honours B.A. in History and Political Studies from Queens University and an M.A. in History from the University of Western Ontario.
+Mr. Coupland holds an M.A. in History from the University of Western Ontario.

 John has been recognized as one of Canada’s CLEAN50 and is the recipient of the “40 Under 40” business award for excellence in business practices.
 He was awarded the designation of Climate Project Ambassador by Nobel Laureate Al Gore in 2008.